 Note 2: The SFSF does not need to be aware of the semantics of the 3GPP specific attributes that are used to perform the NF Service discovery.
 The SFSF can match the attributes that are requested by the service consumer in the service request to the attributes that are provided by the service producer at the NF Service instance registration, and select a set of suitable candidate NF Service instances based on the match.

+NOTE 3: The SFSF may support different load balancing policies when selecting the NF Service instance.

+NOTE 4: The attributes in performing service instance discovery are carried in the header of the application layer protocol (defined in Stage 3) that carries the Service Request message sent by the service consumer to the SFSF.

 b) Use of implicit service discovery by a consumer service is supported for indirect communication.